Higher Derivative Supergravities in Diverse Dimensions: D=3

 \section{\texorpdfstring{$D=3$}{D=3}}

-The coupling of ungauged $N=8$ and $N=16$ supergravity coupled to scalar multiplets were constructed in \cite{Marcus:1983hb}.
+Ungauged $N=8$ and $N=16$ supergravities were coupled to scalar multiplets in \cite{Marcus:1983hb}.
 Generalizations to other ungauged $N< 16$ cases were provided in \cite{deWit:1992psp}.
 The most general gaugings of these theories were achieved in \cite{deWit:2003ja}, which also provides references to earlier works.
-We shall review results for higher derivative invariants in the case of off-shell $N=1,2, 3D$ supergravities.
-In the case of $N=8, 3D$, the existing results, which we shall comment on further below, are obtained in \cite{Eloy:2020dko} from the ordinary dimensional reduction of $N=1, 10D$ heterotic supergravity on torus $T^7$, and in \cite{Baron:2017dvb} from its double field theory formulation.
+We shall review results for higher derivative invariants in the case of off-shell $N=1,2$ supergravities in $3D$.
+In the case of $N=8$ supergravity in $3D$, higher derivative extensions have been obtained in \cite{Eloy:2020dko} from the ordinary dimensional reduction of $N=1, 10D$ heterotic supergravity on torus $T^7$, and in \cite{Baron:2017dvb} from its double field theory formulation.

-We shall first review the off-shell $N=1,2, 3D$ higher derivative superinvariants, and their their salient properties, in particular, the issue of ghost freedom and the (non)unitarity of their holographic duals as certain $2D$ CFTs.
-In the case of $N=2, 3D$, there exist two distinct off-shell supergravities.
+We shall first review the higher derivative superinvariants for the off-shell $N=1,2$ supergravities in $3D$, and their salient properties, including the issue of ghost freedom and the (non)unitarity of their holographic duals as certain $2D$ CFTs.
+In the case of $N=2$ supergravity in $3D$, there exist two distinct off-shell supergravities.
 They are also referred to as $N=(1,1)$ and $N=(2,0)$ supergravities, because they admit vacuum solutions with super AdS symmetry, $OSp(2,p) \oplus OSp(2,q)$, with $(p,q)=(1,1)$ and $(p,q)=(2,0)$, respectively.
 Since this terminology is associated only with the nature of the vacuum solution, we shall refer to the total amount of supersymmetry $N=p+q$ instead, in characterizing the supersymmetry of the actions in what follows.